 What Is Considered Careless Driving?

 “Any person operating a vehicle upon the streets or highways within the state shall drive the same in a careful and prudent manner, having regard for the width, grade, curves, corners, traffic, and all other attendant circumstances, so as not to endanger the life, limb, or property of any person.
-Failure to drive in such a manner shall constitute careless driving and a violation of this section.”
+Failure to drive in such manner shall constitute careless driving and a violation of this section.”

 When carelessness behind the wheel results in damage to another vehicle or property and causes serious bodily injury, the person at fault is held responsible for their actions in the accident.
 Careless drivers are often using their phones, disobeying traffic laws, not paying attention, and operating a motor vehicle while distracted.
 These actions lead to many accidents with other drivers, cyclists, pedestrians, and motorcycles.